-The Company's Series D and Series F convertible promissory notes as well as its other convertible promissory notes, excluding its Series C Convertible Notes and its Series G Notes, had maturity dates of June 30, 2018 (the "June 30thNotes").
+The Company's Series D and Series F convertible promissory notes as well as its other convertible promissory notes, excluding its Series C Convertible Notes and its Series G Notes, had maturity dates of June 30, 2018 (the "June 30th Notes").
 On June 30, 2018, the June 30th Notes with a principal balance of \$26.4 million went into default.
-The Company obtained consents from the holders of such notes to initially extend the maturity date of the June 30th Notes to July 15, 2018 and then requested and received consents to extend the maturity date to July 25, 2018.
+The Company obtained consents from the holders of such notes to initially extend the maturity date of the June 30th Notes to July 15, 2018 and then requested and received consents to extend the maturity date to July 25, 2018 at which time they converted to common stock in connection with the Company's IPO.